kqito/use-light-atom/README.md

 </p>

 ## Features
-- A simple atom library ( less than 5kB size )
+- A simple atom library
+- Lightweight ( less than 5kB size )
 - No dependencies
 - Support for SSR
 - Prevents the unnecessary renders